Financial statements, account statements, and other financial records.

 8. If you plan to seek beneficiary consents, waivers or releases, consult an attorney about drafting enforceable language based on applicable state law.
 Review our article on Trust Beneficiary Release.9.
 Maintain accurate records, accounts, and financial statements regarding all trust income, expenditures, sales, transfers, and transactions.
 You will need these records to prepare a Trust Accounting Form.10.
 Review the grantorís estate planning documents to determine if he or she disinherited an heir or left only nominal amounts to heirs that may have expected more substantial inheritances.
 Identify any potential trust dispute or claim that may be brought by a disgruntled heir.
 See will and trust disputes.
 Consult an attorney regarding the best way to handle any potential claim against the trust or the trustee.11.
 Pay debts and expenses regarding trust property.
 Pay federal, state, and local tax obligations of the trust and file required tax returns with the help of a tax advisor.
 For a list of tax returns you may be required to file, see tax returns due.12.
 Complete a trust accounting and provide the accounting to beneficiaries if required.
-See living trust accounting.13.
+See living trust accounting.
+If a distribution is being made at the same time, the trustee may enclose the accounting report with the trust distribution letter.13.
 Distribute trust income or property to trust beneficiaries according to terms of the trust agreement.
 Complete transfer deeds and other change of title documentation.
+Document distributions to beneficiaries in a formal letter indicating that a final distribution has been made.
 For information on how to write a final distribution letter to beneficiaries of the trust, go to our Trust Distribution Letter form.14.
 Prepare documentation closing the trust.
 See how to end a trust.This is only a brief trustee checklist.
 It is not a comprehensive list of the duties of a successor trustee of a living trust.
 If you are trustee of another type of trust, consult an estates and trusts attorney for guidance.

 Related Articles for Trustees